 It’s getting much, much closer, but it’s possible the China release will be the beta test before we see it roll-out worldwide.

 We previously recommended making sure you have an account to be able to sign up for a beta as soon as it is announced.

 Will my phone run Fortnite Mobile?

 Knowing if your Android phone will be able to handle running Fortnite will be fascinating.
 In iPhone land, Epic Games supports all iPhones from the 6S on, as well as the iPhone SE, with iOS 11 required.
 This implies a minimum of 2GB of RAM is needed.
 Our own Gary Sims has discussed the differences between iOS and Android RAM requirements in the past.
 The two operating systems use memory very differently.

 For Android, Android Oreo will likely be necessary, and 2GB of RAM may also be the minimum requirement.
 That doesn’t mean you need the latest smartphone, but something from at least late 2015 and onwards might be needed.
 We’ll find out more.

 No doubt the latest and greatest smartphones will run Fortnite Mobile best.
-Beefy and newly released phones like the Samsung Galaxy S9 or the Sony Xperia XZ2 both have the Snapdragon 845 SoC, which offers the best gaming experience on an Android phone.
-Forthcoming phones coming with the 845, like the HTC U12, LG G7 ThinQ, and the OnePlus 6, should also be on the market by the time the game comes out.
+Beefy and newly released phones that sport the Snapdragon 845 SoC will offers the best gaming experience on an Android phone, and include the OnePlus 6, Samsung Galaxy S9 and S9 Plus, LG G7, Sony Xperia XZ2 and Xperia XZ2 Compact, HTC U12 Plus, and more.
 Anything with the Snapdragon 835, such as the Google Pixel 2 or the Note 8 will still probably be excellent.

 What are some alternatives to Fortnite Mobile?